CU to CU: It Matters to Members How You Close their Loans

-- Types of eClosings and the key differences between each type
+- Types of eClosings and the key features of each (wet, hybrid, full)

 REGISTER NOW!
 (Not able to attend?
 STILL REGISTER you will receive an email with how to access the recording of the event)